 Top 11 Vegetables that Begin with the Letter C

 Carrots are healthy and delicious vegetables that provide our body with nutrients such as fiber, and potassium nitrates which promote blood flow.
 They also contain beta carotene which can protect against cancerous cells in the eyes!
 The most popular variety of these great-tasting veggies is Dutch carrots but if you want to get creative be sure not only to try out different colors for dinner tonight by using sweet potatoes instead or even green beans.

 - They are rich in beta-carotene.

-- Helpful insight health and also protects against heart disease and cancer.
+- Helpful insight into health and also protects against heart disease and cancer.

-- Low-calorie but full of vitamins, minerals, fiber, folate, potassium, Vitamin A (beta carotene), protein.
+- Low-calorie but full of vitamins, minerals, fiber, folate, potassium, Vitamin A (beta carotene), and protein.

 - Carrots are a nutritional powerhouse and contain 23 essential vitamins and minerals.

 - Provide vitamin A for eye health.

 - B-complex vitamins such as folate, which is important for pregnant women to support fetal development.

 - Vitamin C to help with colds and flu prevention

 - Vitamin K for bone health, Iron boosts energy levels by carrying oxygen in cells to produce energy from glucose.